Skip to content

 India: Hindu Marriage Act 1955 § 12.
 Under the Hindu Marriage Act 1955, a marriage is voidable (not void) under § 12(1)(b) if the consent of the petitioner was obtained by force or fraud or was not free consent because the petitioner was of unsound mind at the time of the marriage.
 Section 12(1)(c) extends this to marriages where, though neither party was of unsound mind, one party was mentally deficient or was subject to recurrent attacks of insanity.
 The distinction between void and voidable is significant: a voidable marriage remains valid until a court annuls it on petition, while a void marriage is a nullity from the outset.

 The case of Asha Qureshi v.
-Afaq Qureshi (2002, Allahabad High Court) addressed marriage capacity under the Muslim Personal Law (Shariat) Application Act 1937, applying analogous principles: the court examined whether the petitioner had the mental capacity to understand the nature and consequences of the nikah at the time it was performed.
+Afaq Qureshi (AIR 2002 MP 263, Madhya Pradesh High Court) addressed nullity of marriage under the Special Marriage Act, sections 24 and 25, on the ground of fraudulent concealment of a prior marriage; it did not turn on mental capacity to understand the nikah.
 Indian courts across religious personal laws have applied a functional understanding test analogous to (though not always cited directly from) the Banks framework.

 England and Wales: The Mental Capacity Act 2005 and Re DMM.
 Before the MCA 2005, English marriage capacity was assessed under the common-law test articulated in cases including Re Bennett (1987) and In re K (1988): the person must be capable of understanding the nature of the act of marriage and the duties and responsibilities that normally attach to it.
 The MCA 2005 § 2 establishes that a person lacks capacity if, at the material time, they are unable to make a decision for themselves in relation to a matter because of an impairment of, or a disturbance in the functioning of, the mind or brain.
 The functional test under the MCA requires assessment of whether the person can understand, retain, use or weigh, and communicate information relevant to the specific decision.